pablerass/pablerass.github.io/_posts/2016-02-04-rock-paper-scissors-lizard-spock-planning.md

 ### How

 The method is as simple as it sounds.
-Everyone acts like if they were playing and showing, at the same time, its estimations using the following game gestures associated with *Fibonacci sequence* values.
+Everyone acts like if they were playing the game and showing, at the same time, its estimations using the following gestures associated with *Fibonacci sequence* values.

 Gesture | Value
 --------|------: